Ten Google Business Profile changes that moved the needle in 2025 — and how to apply them as an Irish tourism operator in 2026.

 The "Posts" feature is often ignored.
 Weekly posts during the high season — a new seasonal menu, an Inishbofin day-trip special, a free daily walk from the guesthouse — are indexed and can appear as rich snippets.
 Out of season, twice a month is enough.

 Reserve with Google is now integrated with several Irish booking platforms, including SiteMinder, Little Hotelier, Resova, and FareHarbor.
-If your booking provider is connected, a Book button appears directly in the GBP panel.
-The conversion uplift we've seen on this versus a tel-link is consistently double-digit.
+If your booking provider is connected, a Book button appears directly in the GBP panel — meeting the visitor's intent without forcing them to leave Google.

 A few 2023-era tactics that are now neutral or negative: